pennersr/django-allauth/docs/advanced.rst

 -----

 The Django admin site (`django.contrib.admin`) does not use Django allauth by default.
-Since Django admin provides a custom login view, it does not use go through the normal Django allauth workflow.
+Since Django admin provides a custom login view, it does not go through the normal Django allauth workflow.

 .. warning::